terraform-google-modules/terraform-example-foundation/ERRATA.md

 # Errata Summary
 This is an overview of the delta between the example foundation repository and the [Google Cloud security foundations guide](https://services.google.com/fh/files/misc/google-cloud-security-foundations-guide.pdf), including code discrepancies and notes on future automation.
 This document will be updated as new code is merged.

+## 4.x [WIP]

+### Code Discrepancies

+#### Notes
+- The "Alerting on log-based metrics and performance metrics" described in Section "Architecture/Detective controls" will be integrated in a future release.

 ## 3.x [WIP]

 ### Code Discrepancies